yff-001/nn-truck/README.md

   <img src="https://github.com/yff-001/nn-truck/blob/master/IMG_2239.JPG" width="1000" title="1/16 RC Truck">
 </p>

 Radio control is implemented with a 2.4GHz encoder/decoder module.
-4 switches on encoder side which control forward/reverse and left/right are directly tapped and connected to a STM32 development board which is in turn connected to a PC via serial link.
+4 switches on encoder side which control forward/reverse and left/right are directly tapped and connected to a STM32 development board which is in turn connected to a PC via a USB/serial.
 STM32 was selected to be compatible with 3.3V logic level on encoder module.

 <p align="center">
   <img src="https://github.com/yff-001/nn-truck/blob/master/IMG_2181.JPG" width="1000" title="RC Truck Tx">